SiddhantShah04/Exam-Portal/README.md

 ```$ flaskr init-db```

-Go to `localhost:5000` in your browser to start using Breadcrumbs!
+Go to `localhost:5000` in your browser to start using ExamPortal!